Storm threat shuts down U.S. coastal refinery, adding to offshore oil production losses

-HOUSTON (Reuters) - Threatened flooding from a storm in the U.S. Gulf of Mexico that cut nearly a third of the region’s oil production has forced the shutdown of a coastal refinery, pushing oil and gasoline prices higher on Thursday.
+HOUSTON, July 11 (Reuters) - Threatened flooding from a storm in the U.S. Gulf of Mexico that has cut nearly a third of the region’s oil production has forced the shutdown of a coastal refinery, pushing oil and gasoline prices higher on Thursday.

-Phillips 66 said it expected to complete the closing of its 253,600-barrel-per-day (bpd) Alliance, Louisiana, refinery this morning after local authorities ordered a mandatory evacuation of the area.

-PBF Energy and Valero Energy Corp do not plan to idle their refineries in Chalmette and Meraux, Louisiana, sources familiar with plant operations said on Thursday morning.

 Oil companies have shut a third of offshore U.S. Gulf of Mexico production ahead of the storm that could become Hurricane Barry late Friday, according to a National Weather Service (NWS) forecast.